breatheco-de/knowledge-base/content/what-is-github-codespaces.md

 ## What is GitHub Codespaces?

-In plain English: Github Codespaces is a computer builder “on the go”.
+In plain English: GitHub Codespaces is a computer builder “on the go”.
 Instead of using your own computer or working on your code locally; instead, you can ask Github Codespaces to create a remote computer and give you access to it; you can use that remote computer to work on your project or code.

 ![what is a github codespace](https://github.com/breatheco-de/knowledge-base/blob/main/images/github-codespaces-explanation.png?raw=true)